billy-yoyo/marketBot/README.md

 If you're looking for information about the bot and how to use it, please visit http://billyoyo.me

+Note: MarketBot won't run if you run it from here as I've .gitignored some files it relies on (no code, just things like word-lists) so if you want to run it look at Missing File Information

 File information:

     /src/run.py - runs the bot